thanasisn/BBand_LAP/README.md

   - From acquisition signal physical limits
 - Converts signal to radiation
 - Plots
+  - Overview of Clean/Dirty signal
-  - Signal with and without dark
+  - Daily signal with and without dark

 ### For CM-21